BieAnimaton/codigos_C_processos_e_filhos_tradicionais_linux/README.md

 var = fork();
 ...
 ```
-A "var" do filho copia "var" do pai, ou seja, "var" do filho é igual a 0, PORÉM, "var" do pao recebe o "PID" do processo filho e é alterado
+A "var" do filho copia "var" do pai, ou seja, "var" do filho é igual a 0, PORÉM, "var" do pai recebe o "PID" do processo filho e é alterado
 - **"var" do filho = 0**
 - **"var" do pai = 18463** (número escolhido aleatoriamente - sempre muda)